Apple defies China slowdown fears with strong iPhone sales

 Few analysts changed their price target on Apple's stock after the results and only Pacific Crest changed its rating, upgrading the stock to "overweight" from "sector weight", according to Thomson Reuters data.

 Of 50 analysts covering the stock, 41 rate it "buy" or higher, while only one rates it "sell," according to Thomson Reuters data.
-Their median price target is $150.
+Their median price target is $150 (98 pounds).

 Apple's stock was trading at $117.35 after the open.